The purpose of the ballast water management convention is to prevent the introduction of invasive species from ships' ballast water.

 The concept of "Same Risk Area", developed in Denmark, has now been approved by the IMO, and it has been decided that it can be used already now.
 This means that, rather than making a risk assessment per ship route, you can make a risk assessment for minor sea areas (following agreement among the authorities of all the countries affected); this would be considerably easier to handle for both shipowners and the authorities.

-The new guidelines must be used for type-approvals after 28 October 2018, at the latest, and after 28 October 2020 systems installed on board ships must have been approved according to the new guidelines.
+The Code for approval of ballast water treatment systems (BWMS Code) must be used for type-approvals after 28 October 2018, at the latest, and systems installed on board ships must have been approved according to the code after 28 October 2020.

 On-going work in the IMO – Experience Building Phase